Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------
 ## RESETTING TEMPORARY FILES

-In order to remove temporary files that are produced during a build you can se the 'xl reset' script.
+In order to remove temporary files that are produced during a build you can use 'xl reset', which keeps all built binaries.

 `xl reset [optional project name]`

 If you provide a project name, then also project specific temporary files are removed including generated project-specific graphics assets.
+Built binaries are kept anyway.
 Removing generated graphics assets is useful to rebuild a game or test with updated graphics assets.

 Examples:
-- `xl reset` -> It temporary files (not the once inside specific project folders)
+- `xl reset` -> It deletes temporary files (not the once inside specific project folders)
 - `xl reset foo` -> It deletes the same files as `xl reset` and also deletes specific temporary files found inside `foo` folder.

 -------------------------------------------
 ## CLEANING TEMPORARY FILES AND BINARIES

-If you  want to remove to remove binaries and temporary files that are produced during a build you can se the 'xl clean' script.
+If you  want to remove built binaries and temporary files that are produced during a build you can use 'xl clean'.

 `xl clean [optional project name]`

-If you provide a project name, then also project specific temporary files are removed including generated project-specific graphics assets.
+If you provide a project name, then also project-specific temporary files are removed including generated project-specific graphics assets.

 Examples:
-- `xl clean` -> It deletes all built binaries and some generic temporary files.
+- `xl clean` -> It deletes all built binaries and some generic temporary files (not the once inside project directories).
-- `xl clean foo` -> It deletes the same files as `xl clean` and also deletes specific temporary files found inside `foo` folder.
+- `xl clean foo` -> It deletes the same files as `xl clean` and also deletes temporary files found inside the `foo` folder.

 -------------------------------------------
 ## LISTING PROJECTS